tanyapowell/restaurant-reviews/doc/CONTRIBUTING.md

 ### NAMING THE PULL REQUEST
 When deciding a title/name for your pull request please prefix with:

-+ (Feat): For a new feature e.g. if I was creating a new Navbar the title would be (Feat): This is a new feature and the new feature is a Navbar, but the title should be something like '(Feat): Add a Navbar component'.
++ (Feat): For a new feature e.g. if I were creating a new Navbar the title would be (Feat): This is a new feature and the new feature is a Navbar, but the title should be something like '(Feat): Add a Navbar component'.
 + (Fix): I am fixing something.
 + (Doc): Some new documentation.
 I.e. "fix.folder-structure" this outlines what you are doing and what you have done.
 It is short and sweet, to the point and informative.
 It will make documenting and revisiting code in the future easy to read and understand.